xichen1997/RTS_made_by_AI/README.md

-# RTS Game Developer Documentation
+# RTS Game Developer Documentations

 Welcome to the RTS Game project!
 This document serves as a guide for developers looking to contribute to this simplified real-time strategy (RTS) game developed using Python and the Pygame library.
 The game features basic multiplayer functionality through a client-server network architecture.